 Make a safety plan so you know what to do if you feel really bad.
-To learn more about using a safety plan and to order or download a free safety plan visit mentalhealth.org.nz/safety-plan .
+See the back of this book for a safety plan template.

 "I give myself a break - it's okay to cry until you can't cry anymore - it's the mind's natural way of fighting the illness.
 Learn from others - read about how other people have managed."